 The Crime Scene Unit identifies, collects, preserves and conducts examinations of physical evidence recovered at crime scenes, accident locations and other investigations.
 The unit also provides technical assistance to the Sheriff’ Office staff, State Attorney, and other agencies as necessary.
 The members of the unit are trained on the use of alternate light sources, scientific chemical testing, advanced photography techniques, advanced fingerprint lifting techniques, and latent print examination.
 The unit can process any crime scene from a minor incident to major homicide.

 Multi-Jurisdictional Drug Task Force

 The Multi-Jurisdictional Task Force is a multi-agency task force that is primarily used to identify and arrest individuals or criminal organizations in the sale and distribution of illegal or controlled substances.
-The Multi-Jurisdictional Task Force, originated in 1997, is comprised of Sheriff’s Office Detectives and officers from the Lake City Police Department.
-Agents from each of the following agencies also participate in complex investigations: Florida Department of Law Enforcement and the Drug Enforcement Agency.
+The Multi-Jurisdictional Task Force, originated in 1997, is comprised of Sheriff’s Office Detectives and officers from other local, State and Federal Agencies.
 Information comes from members of the general public and other informants which allow the Multi-Jurisdictional Task Force to remove drugs from Columbia County.
 The Multi-Jurisdictional Task Force would not be effective without the help provided by the community.
 If you have any information regarding narcotics activity, you may contact the Drug Task Force at (386) 754-7043 or by sending an anonymous tip to the following email address.www.columbiacrimestoppers.net.

 The function of the Special Investigations Section is to protect the integrity of the Columbia County Sheriff’s Office and its personnel, both sworn and non-sworn.